landoncayia/CS205-group-final/README.md

 - Multiple numbers of players
 - Clean up redundant parts of the code
 - Create a simple AI for computer players
+- Use more comments
+- Use branches more effectively